Disability Discrimination Laws Explained

 Disabled workers have the right to a dignified workplace and a career where they get the same opportunities as their typically abled coworkers.
 Unfortunately, some employers fail to support their disabled employees, discriminating against them instead.
+Disability discrimination comes in different forms and may not be always be a verbal or physical affair.

 Below, we will explore five examples of disability discrimination that commonly occur in the workplace — but before that, it’s important to understand how the law defines disability discrimination.

-How Do You Know If You’re Protected Under Disability Discrimination Laws?
+Am I Protected Under Disability Discrimination Laws?

 Discrimination can be devastating for your career and health, and it is illegal in all 50 states under the federal Americans with Disabilities Act (ADA).
 Some states even have additional laws that protect disabled workers on top of what they get under federal law.